isoopod/Pack/README.md

 ## [Documentation](https://isoopod.github.io/Pack/)

-Schematized Luau buffer serialization library.
+Schematized buffer serialization library for Roblox.

-Pack allows you to define complex data (refered to as parallel data) structures through schemas, which represents the structure of the data you pass through, and serializes it into a packet (as a buffer, refered to as serial data), and later deserialize it to reconstruct the original data.
+Pack enables the definition of complex data structures using schemas, which describe the layout of the input data (parallel data).
+It serializes these structures into compact buffers (serial data) and can later deserialize them to accurately reconstruct the original values.

-Pack empathises data compression, which is optimal for networking and data storage, but also features alternative data structures that empathise speed, aimed towards parallel luau.
-This allows you to represent more versatile data structures within shared tables without the performance impact of nesting shared tables.
+Pack focuses on efficient data compression, making it suitable for networking and storage scenarios while maintaining clear, schema-driven structure for reliable data interchange.

+This project implements a high-performance binary serialization framework for Roblox, designed for precise control over data layout, efficient memory usage, and deterministic encoding across a wide range of datatypes.
+It provides a unified system for describing packet structures, defining custom datatypes, and encoding or decoding structured data at byte- and bit-level granularity.

+Schemas and datatype interfaces form the core of the typing model.
+A schema defines the structure of a packet, specifying the expected fields and their types.
+Both static and dynamic datatypes are supported, allowing primitives, arrays, structs, unions, and more advanced constructs to be composed declaratively.

 ## Roadmap

-*These features are planned/implemented, but not in the current release or not completely finished.*
+*These features are planned or partially implemented, but not in the current release or not completely finished.*
+*Ticked features are partially implemented*

-- [x] Proper test coverage with Jest-Lua
+- [x] Full test coverage with Jest-Lua
 - [ ] Full instance marshalling (instead of baked references)
-- [x] Documentation
+- [x] Documentation (comprehensive rewrite in the works)